ognibit/kivy-security/README.md

 # kivy-security
-A security framework for Python Kivy
+A security framework for Python Kivy.

+The package name is `kivy-security` but the module name is `kivysec` for short.

 ## Features
 The project aims to have all these features: